What is the Parents Promise and why does amicable support it?

 Why amicable supports the Parents Promise

-It is so important to understand the potential emotional and physical reactions children and teens can have trying to understand separation and divorce.
-Not only how it will affect them short term but also longer term.
+It's so important to understand the potential emotional and physical reactions children and teens can have trying to understand separation and divorce.
+Not only how it will affect them in the short term but also in the longer term.
 Stability and attachment are well recognised as major factors in helping kids thrive.

 Here are some topics that you can use to start the conversation: